More about Planswell

 What does all that mean?
 If you own a property worth $300,000 in Florida, your annual property tax bill would be $27,300.
 In Arizona, however, a house with the same value would only owe $15,300.

-Again, this is a gross oversimplification of the myriad and complex rules governing how property tax is assessed anywhere, and all of the numbers change depending on which county you live in.
-As a general rule, however, Florida is a more expensive place to own a home than Arizona is.
+Disclaimer: this is a gross oversimplification of the complex rules governing property tax assessment, and all of the numbers change depending on which county you live in.

 Weather